How much money you need to buy a home in Portland

-According to our preferred lender, Addison Nett of Willamette Valley Bank, one of the biggest misconceptions about VA loans is that they’re time-consuming and difficult to obtain.
+According to our preferred lender, Addison Nett of New American Funding, one of the biggest misconceptions about VA loans is that they’re time-consuming and difficult to obtain.
 How does this myth affect a veteran trying to buy a house?

 Well, it’s actually quite common for the sellers and the selling agent to not even select VA financing as an option.
 This is because many sellers and their agents believe that VA loans are headache-inducing and will slow the sale of the home.